RD Reliance

 R&D for tax purposes takes place when a project seeks to achieve an advance in science or technology through the resolution of scientific or technological uncertainty.

-Some businesses overlook R&D tax reliefs because they think their work doesn’t fit the typical idea of traditional “research and development” involving laboratories or scientists.
-However, the scheme is not targeted towards specific sectors or types of work and may cover more work than some expect.
+Some businesses overlook R&D tax reliefs because they assume their work doesn’t align with the traditional image of “research and development” involving laboratories or scientists.
+In reality, the scheme isn’t limited to specific sectors or types of work and it can apply more broadly than many expect.
+While it’s not the case that most businesses will qualify, if you are seeking to address genuine scientific or technological uncertainties, it’s possible that your work could qualify for relief.

 The tax legislation defines R&D as involving a project that seeks to achieve an advance in science or technology by resolving scientific or technological uncertainty.
 This means that it’s not about routine improvements or guesswork.
-It’s about genuine problem-solving where the outcome wasn’t obvious from the start and situations where it’s unclear whether a solution exists or how to achieve it.
-It’s about pushing beyond standard practices when even the experts involved don’t know how to solve the challenges faced.
+It’s about genuine problem-solving where the outcome wasn’t obvious from the start, and situations where it’s uncertain whether a viable solution exists or how to achieve the desired outcome.
+It’s about pushing beyond standard practices when even the experts involved don’t know how to solve the challenges faced, when they begin.

 Examples of things that might qualify: